Cheriyal scroll painting: Origins

+Medieval era

+The art form has a history of more than 400 years and is closely associated with the storytelling tradition of the region.
 In India, each region and village developed its own scroll painting traditions, marked by characteristic content, form and technique depending on the local ethos, patronage and socio-economic conditions.
 Rajasthan is known for its Pabuji ki Pad, Devenarayana katha as also stories from the legend of Dhola and Maru.
 Goa evolved the Dasavathara, as Maharashtra did Pinguli and the Chitra Katha traditions.
 Maharashtra and Gujarat are also known for a sophisticated scroll painting tradition called the Prasasti Patra.
 Orissa and Bengal are famous for their Patachitra traditions.

 While the above-mentioned traditions could have significantly influenced the Cheriyal scroll paintings and artists, the Cheriyal paintings were and continue to be a distinctly local invention, peculiar to the Telangana region, drawing mainly on local traditions.
-It can safely be said that the local temple art traditions and the Kalamkari tradition across Telangana in particular, and the graphic art traditions of the Deccan and South India in general were the major influences that shaped and guided the art of scroll paintings.
-However, it should also be remembered that the sphere of activity, subject and artistic idiom of every scroll painting including that of Cheriyal is peculiar and confined to the village or habitment.
+It can safely be said that the local temple art traditions and the Kalamkari tradition across Golconda Sultanate in particular, and the graphic art traditions of the Deccan and South India in general were the major influences that shaped and guided the art of scroll paintings.
+However, it should also be remembered that the sphere of activity, subject and artistic idiom of every scroll painting including that of Cheriyal is peculiar and confined to the village or habitation.

-To quote from A. L. Dallaiccola's South Indian Paintings- A catalogue of the British Museum collection - Although in the past the majority of Indian people might have been illiterate, they were not uneducated.
-They were taught the principles ruling their religious and social life through the recitation of stories drawn from the epics, the puranas and other religious texts...
-In the past, the retelling of these stories provided the education of the unlettered, and the discourses were accompanied by visual aids: scrolls, painted cloth hangings, sets of paintings, and wooden boxes with folding, concertina-like doors painted with scenes from the 'career' of a deity, such as the portable shrine from Tirupati that is now in the Ashmolean Museum, Oxford...
-The earliest known reference to the picture showmen is found in Patanjali's Mahabhashya (2nd century BC).
-Commenting on the passage on the historic present in Panini's grammar, the Ashtadhyayi (c.
-5th century BC), Patanjali takes as an example some picture showmen who are discussing the killing of Kamsa at the hands of Krishna...
-There is also a specific mention of a picture showing Kamsa being dragged by the hair and beaten by Krishna.
-Numerous references to picture showmen and painted scrolls occur in literary sources.
-The scrolls showing the torments of hell, yamapattaka, seem to have been particularly popular.